Why Putin Went to War to Keep Ukraine Out of the European Union

 Why does integration with the EU countries, and eventually full EU membership, make such a difference for Ukraine?
 For one thing, while the EU has created association pacts with non-members as part of a transition, full membership requires that countries meet certain standards called the “Copenhagen criteria.”
 The latter promote not only the rule of law, certain democratic norms, and anti-corruption measures, but also market-oriented economic reforms that promote growth as well as eventual adoption of the Euro currency.
 Countries typically take several years to make themselves ready.

-While Boris Yeltsin once spoke about Russian joining the EU, Putin has never wanted to do so, on the grounds that it would entail EU interference in Russian affairs.
+While Boris Yeltsin once spoke about Russia joining the EU, Putin has never wanted to do so, on the grounds that it would entail EU interference in Russian affairs.
 Instead, he organized a countergroup called the Eurasian Economic Union, whose members are former Soviet territories or former satellite states.

 Along with economic and political modernization, EU membership also entails full integration into the single market through greater volumes of trade and foreign direct investment (FDI).
 The latter refers to a foreign firm setting up operations on a country’s soil or else buying a controlling stake in an existing firm.
 It’s not volatile “hot money” flows.

 On the trade side, in the six post-Communist EU members discussed here, the ratio of trade (exports plus imports) to GDP averaged 70% in 1990.
 By 2019 it had nearly doubled to 130%.
 The cumulative stock on inward FDI has mushroomed from a negligible amount in 1990 to 60% of GDP as of 2020.
-It’s been long established that countries grow faster if they higher levels of trade and inward FDI.
-That’s partly because trade and inward FDI introduce new technologies and new management strategies, and partly because they enable countries to specialize in what they do best as well as increase the force competition.
+It’s been long established that countries grow faster if they enjoy higher levels of trade and inward FDI.
+That’s partly because trade and inward FDI introduce new technologies and new management strategies, and partly because they enable countries to specialize in what they do best as well as increase the force of competition.

 Over the years, Ukraine has gradually reoriented both its economy and overall society away from Russia and toward the countries of the EU.
 In one telling move, in 2019, the newly established Orthodox Church of Ukraine received permission from the Patriarch in Istanbul to become independent, rather than remain under the sway of the Russian Orthodox Church.